IKJ1992/IKJ1992/README.md

 **🔵 About Me:**

 I'm interested in natural language processing and representation learning in text and audio domains.
-My recent works are about building AI-based assistants to communicate with people in a natural way.
+One of my recent works are about building AI-based assistants to communicate with people in a natural way.
 My background in academia is in computer science and artificial intelligence from UT and AUT respectively.
 Since 2015, I have had many different experiences in industry which have been about AI (especially NLP) and data science from developer to management.

 I want to talk about NLP and data science with my codes for different experience levels.
 I'm really interested in contributing to open-source projects which is useful for people.
 This GitHub page is updating...